apioo/typeschema/README.md

 For more advanced integration options please take a look at the [SDKgen](https://sdkgen.app/) project which offers various integration options like a CLI, GitHub action or REST API.

+## Usage

+Take a look at our [integration](https://typeschema.org/integration) page to see examples how you can use the generated models in your code.
+The generator uses mostly standard or well-known libraries therefor most developers should be familiar with this process.

 ## Models

 TypeSchema provides auto-generated models which describe the specification itself.
 These models